temporalio/docker-compose/README.md

 ```bash
 tctl --ns test-namespace namespace register -rd 1
 ```

+Get started building Workflows with a [Go sample](https://github.com/temporalio/samples-go), [Java sample](https://github.com/temporalio/samples-java), or write your own using one of the [SDKs](https://docs.temporal.io/docs/sdks-introduction).

 ### Other configuration files

 The default configuration file (`docker-compose.yml`) uses a Cassandra database and exposes the Temporal gRPC Frontend on port 7233.